MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/execute-multiple-requests.md

 1. The `ExecuteMultipleRequest` method creates the `ExecuteMultipleRequest` object.
 1. The `ExecutingMultipleSettings` method assigns settings that define execution behavior: continue on error, return responses.
 1. The `OrganizationRequestCollection` method creates an empty organization request collection.
-1. The `CreateRequest` method is added for each entity to the request collection.
+1. The `CreateRequest` method is added for each table to the request collection.
 1. The `GetCollectionOdEntitiesToUpdate` class updates the entities that are previously created.

 ### Clean up

-Display an option to delete the records created in the [Setup](#setup).
+Display an option to delete the rows created in the [Setup](#setup).
 The deletion is optional in case you want to examine the entities and data created by the sample.
-You can manually delete the records to achieve the same result.
+You can manually delete the rows to achieve the same result.